Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

         }
         ```

-    Run the workflow:
+    2. Save the confug, and use your run script to run the workflow:
     ```bash
     ./run.sh
     ```

 Once the job completes, you should have a new folder called `runInfo`, where your timeline and report files are saved.

 !!! question "Questions"

-    1. In VScode, right click on the report.html file and download to your local computer
+    1. In VScode, right click on the `report.html` file and download to your local computer
     2. Open the file in your local browser

     Which process had required the highest memory usage?